 These Paleo Samoa Cookie Bars are just like the popular Girl Scout Cookies, but homemade and healthier!
 Gluten free, dairy free, and so delicious!

 Are you familiar with Samoa cookies?
 They are a shortbread base topped with caramel and toasted coconut and drizzled with chocolate.
 They are also known as Caramel deLites and according to the Girl Scout website are the 2nd most popular cookie after Thin Mints.
-These bars have all those same components, but healthier of course!
-I also decided on bars instead of cookies because they’re easier and just as tasty!
+These bars have all those same components, but gluten free and dairy free!
+I also decided on bars instead of cookies because they're easier and just as tasty!
+I do have a no-bake vegan samoa cookie recipe that you'll also love.

 Speaking of caramel, it took me 3 tries to get it perfect.
 The first time the sugar was rock hard and totally seized up on me, the second time was better but still not great.
 The third time I used a mixture of honey and coconut sugar and that's when it came out perfect.
 Thick, sweet, and not too dark.
 The caramel sauce is good on its own, but when mixed with the toasted coconut- whoa!!
 It is amazing!